BitCurator/bitcurator-access-webtools/README.md

 The dependencies listed below are automatically downloaded and installed (or compiled) when Vagrant provisions the virtual machine.
 They are included here for reference.

 The bca-webtools project is a Flask application.
 It has been tested with Python 2.7.3, Flask 0.11, Jinja2, and Postgres 9.3 (but will likely work with other versions).
-Python 3 should also work..
+Python 3 should also work.
-You'll also need a range of other forensics tools, including AFFLIB (v3.7.4 or later), libewf (20140427 or later), The Sleuth Kit (4.1.3 or later), and PyTSK.
+You'll also need several other libraries and tools, including AFFLIB (v3.7.4 or later), libewf (20140427 or later), The Sleuth Kit (4.1.3 or later), and PyTSK.

 On a Debian or Ubuntu system, fulfilling the some of these dependencies is easy.
 Others are a bit more involved, as the required versions are not packaged.
 The instructions below should help, but keep in mind - this is an early version of the tool.
 If you run into trouble, post a message to the Github repo.